 The purchase would give Greenwich, Connecticut-based Starwood insight into more than 1,100 delinquent securitized mortgages across the U.S. with a total balance of $19.6 billion, according to data compiled by Bloomberg.
 In addition to special servicing, LNR also offers property-investment management, asset financing and land purchasing and development services, according to its website.

-A partnership that includes Vornado Realty Trust (VNO), Cerberus Capital Management LP, iStar Financial Inc. (SFI) and Oaktree Capital Group LLC (OAK) gained control of LNR in July 2010.
+A partnership that includes Vornado Realty Trust (VNO:US), Cerberus Capital Management LP, iStar Financial Inc. (SFI:US) and Oaktree Capital Group LLC (OAK:US) gained control of LNR in July 2010.
 Their recapitalization of LNR came at a time when the commercial real estate industry was suffering from a more than 40 percent plunge in property values that triggered a flood of delinquencies after credit markets froze in late 2008.

 Tom Johnson, a Starwood spokesman, declined to comment.
 Tobin Cobb, LNR’s co-chief executive officer, didn’t return a telephone call.